mantidproject/mantid/docs/source/algorithms/RenameWorkspaces-v1.rst

 **Example - Setting override on and off:**

 .. testcode:: ExOverrideExisting

    #Clear the ADS before starting
    mtd.clear()

    #Create an existing workspace called 'new_ws1'
    CreateWorkspace([0], [0], OutputWorkspace="new_ws1")

    #Next create workspaces we are going to rename
    names = ['ws1', 'ws2', 'ws3']

    for name in names:
        CreateWorkspace([0], [0], OutputWorkspace=name)

    #This will fail telling us that 'new_ws1' already exists
    print 'Trying to rename with OverrideExisting set to false.'
+   try:
        RenameWorkspaces(names, Prefix='new_', OverrideExisting=False)
+   except RuntimeError:
+       print 'RuntimeError: A workspace called new_ws1 already exists'

    #This will succeed in renaming and 'new_ws1' will be replaced with 'ws1'
+   print 'Trying to rename with OverrideExisting set to true.'
    RenameWorkspaces(names, Prefix='new_', OverrideExisting=True)
+   print 'Succeeded'

 Output:

 .. testoutput:: ExOverrideExisting

    Trying to rename with OverrideExisting set to false.
-	RuntimeError: A workspace called new_ws1 already exists
+   RuntimeError: A workspace called new_ws1 already exists Trying to rename with OverrideExisting set to true.
+   Succeeded

 .. categories::